What are healthy carbohydrates for people with type 2 diabetes and prediabetes?

 The trick is to start thinking about breakfast differently.

-Yes, it may sound strange and takes a while to get used to, but this is really how we’re meant to be eating and you’ll find it gives you a much better start to the day.
+Yes, it may sound strange and takes a while to get used to, but this is really how we’re meant to be eating (eating real food!) and you’ll find it gives you a much better start to the day.

 Best Source Of Healthy Carbohydrates: The Run Down

-Just to clarify what you’re aiming for in choosing healthy carbohydrate sources to manage your diabetes.
+Just to clarify what you’re aiming for in choosing healthy carbohydrate sources to manage your diabetes or prediabetes.

-Stick to those simple rules and you will find yourself having less struggles with lowering and maintaining blood sugar!
+If you stick to the above ‘rules’ for selecting healthy carbohydrates, you will find yourself having less struggles with lowering and maintaining blood sugar!

-Please share this great resource around with other friends who may need it.
+Please share this great resource around with other friends, family and colleagues who may need it.

 P.S.
 You may also like to read: